Double Cross (by Shirley Render)

 Richardson was stunned by the betrayal.
 He had invested millions of dollars of his personal fortune to keep Canadian Airways flying during the Great Depression, believing that in time it would not only become the national airline but dominate the international airways as well.
 He was a man with vision, money and credibility.
 The business community and his employees respected him.
 What happened to Richardson's dream of Canada's domination of international aviation?

-Author and historian Shirley Render combed the Canadian Airways papers, searched minutes of government meetings and found the evidence that told the real story of the role played by General Andrew McNaughton, chief of the general staff to the Department of National Defence (which controlled civil aviation), and C.D.
+Author, historian and pilot Shirley Render combed the Canadian Airways papers, searched minutes of government meetings and found the evidence that told the real story of the role played by General Andrew McNaughton, chief of the general staff to the Department of National Defence (which controlled civil aviation), and C.D.
 Howe, the Minister of Transport, in the development of Canadian aviation.
 Double Cross untangles the web of deceit and double dealing that resulted in the demise of Canadian Airways.

 Shirley Render is a 2020 inductee into Canada’s Aviation Hall of Fame.